-If tooth or gum pain is plaguing you, contact your dentist immediately to schedule an appointment.
-In this post, our Etobicoke dentists explain some possible reasons for your pain and what you can do until you get to the dentist.
+Are you experiencing tooth and gum pain?
+If so, contact your dentist immediately to book an appointment.
+Today, our Etobicoke dentists list some potential reasons for your pain and what you can do until you see the dentist.

 What causes tooth pain & gum pain?